 He exited the auditorium and crossed the foyer, studying the now-obsolete performance posters.
 He’d been in a bookshop in the city center when he’d happened upon one of the posters, the sight of which sent a shiver through his body.
 Worried that he might have missed the last performance, he’d hurriedly phoned the theater and made a reservation.
 On the poster, men and women sat displaying their naked backs, which were covered from the napes of their necks right down to their bottoms with flowers, coiling stems and thickly overlapping petals, painted on in red and blue.
 Looking at them he felt afraid, excited, and somehow oppressed.
 He couldn’t believe that the image that had obsessed him for almost a year now had also been dreamed up by someone else—the choreographer—someone, moreover, whom he’d never even heard of.
 Was that image really about to unfold in front of him, just as he’d dreamed it?
 (63-64)

 Part 2 follows Yeong-hye’s brother-in-law and his strange desires.
 He is excited to learn that Yeong-hye has a birthmark, a Mongolian mark, on her backside.
-In his mind, this blemish blooms into flowers and he screws up his courage to ask her to let him paint her with flowers and record the finished work.
+In his mind, this blemish blooms into flowers and he asks to paint flowers on her naked body and film the finished work.
 He’s an artist, though he doesn’t seem like a particularly good one.
 (Disclosure: Other than Rothko, I’m not into modern art.)
 After the conclusion of the first part, the reader is keen to know Yeong-hye’s mindset, but this section shows her to be more quiet and withdrawn than ever.

 At first, it’s not clear whether she goes along with her brother-in-law because she’s become so passive or whether there’s anything in it for her.
 He ups his request to filming her with a male model, also painted.
-He hopes they’ll have sex, spontaneously, on film.
+He hopes they’ll have sex spontaneously when he turns on the camera.
 He says it’s not porn.
 I say it’s bad art.
 Either way, the change in tone from the first section is jarring and bizarre.
 When the chapter begins, the reader asks, “Who is this man?
 What does he want.
 Wait, what does he want??”

-The sex in this chapter is more about flora than fauna and is stylized.
-I used to skim Cosmo to chuckle at the bad sex advice; there are places you don’t want a whole bunch of sugar and melted chocolate.
+The sex in this chapter is more about flora than fauna and it’s heavily stylized.
+I used to skim Cosmo to chuckle at the bad sex advice (there are places you don’t want a whole bunch of sugar).
 Reading this section, all I could think about was how there are places I don’t want paint.
 Is that the point?
 Absolutely not.
 It all means something, I’m sure, like all that non-Rothko modern art.
-The ending scene is great, though—hang in for that.
+The last scene is great, though—hang in for that.

 3. Flaming Trees